AMISTAD-lab/gophers-gambit-source/README.md

 # AMISTAD-exp3

-All the code for the third part of our very very cool project
+All the code for our third very very cool project